dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 A function annotated with an endpoint decorator but no other decorators is called a _handler_ and must take a [`HandlerContext`](..) as its first argument, like in the example above.
 Handlers can invoke other functions and directly access HTTP requests and responses.
 However, Operon makes no guarantees about handler execution: if a handler fails, it is not automatically retried.
-You should use handlers when you need to access HTTP responses directly or when you're doing a lightweight task that doesn't need the strong guarantees of transactions and workflows.
+You should use handlers when you need to access HTTP responses directly or when you are writing a lightweight task that does not need the strong guarantees of transactions and workflows.

-You don't need a handler function to serve a transaction, workflow, or communicator from an HTTP URL.
-You can also annotate your existing function with an endpoint decorator in addition to its [`@OperonTransaction`](../api-reference/decorators#operontransaction), [`@OperonWorkflow`](../api-reference/decorators#operonworkflow), or [`@OperonCommunicator`](../api-reference/decorators#operoncommunicator) decorator.
+Operon decorators can be composed in any order.
+You can annotate existing functions with an endpoint decorator in addition to its [`@OperonTransaction`](../api-reference/decorators#operontransaction), [`@OperonWorkflow`](../api-reference/decorators#operonworkflow), or [`@OperonCommunicator`](../api-reference/decorators#operoncommunicator) decorator.
-For example (from our [quickstart](..)):
+For example (from our [quickstart](../getting-started/quickstart-programming-1)):

 ```javascript
   @PostApi('/clear/:name')